 The National Gallery of Ireland was established by an Act of Parliament in August 1854.

-An autonomous National Cultural Institution, the Gallery operates under the aegis of the Department of Culture, Heritage and the Gaeltacht.
+An autonomous National Cultural Institution, the Gallery operates under the aegis of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.

 Under our statutes, the affairs of the National Gallery of Ireland are entrusted to the Board of Governors and Guardians who are responsible for policy and oversight.
 The Board meets at least six times a year, with Board committees also meeting frequently throughout the year.